 - Change Band A “top” to 80M (Feq 3.818.000) by pushing #21 [BAN] until the you see 3.xxx.xxx in the display .

 - Use #13 to dial in the exact 3.818.000 freq then hit #15 [LOCK]

-- Make sure that the number next to “BW” on the screen (shown as 3200) is set at 2400 by turning the #31 dial completely clockwise
+- Make sure that the number next to BW on the screen is set at 2400 by turning the #31 dial completely clockwise

 - Toggle #23 [MOD] until you see “LSB”

-- See TUNING THE RADIO on next page…
+- If the MFJ Manual tuner shown below is attached, then see TUNING THE RADIO on next page…

 Tuning the Radio:

 - Make sure the ANTENNA SELECTOR is on TUNED COAX 2

 - With the volume up on the Radio so you can hear the static noise, switch the INDUCTOR SELECTOR slowing between settings A-L listening for the loudest static noise.
 When you hear one that sounds the loudest, switch the dial forward and backwards to confirm it is the loudest setting.

 - Swing the ANTENNA MATCHING dial slowly back and forth throughout the entire span and listen for the noise to increase even more.
 Stop on the loudest setting.
 Helps to close your eyes.